-The estimated numbers of juvenile salmonids migrating downstream from East Fork Lobster Creek in the spring of 2000 are shown in Table 6.
-Age 1+ coho peaked during the week of April 17-23.
-The number of downstream migrating 1+ coho salmon was equal to the 13-year average for East Fork Lobster Creek.
-Coho salmon fry were slightly below the average while the number of trout were well above the average (Table 7).
+The estimated numbers of juvenile salmonids migrating downstream from East Fork Lobster Creek in the spring of 2001 are shown in Table 5.
+Age 1+ coho peaked during the week of April 23-29.
+The number of downstream migrating 1+ coho salmon was approximately twice the average for East Fork Lobster Creek.
+Coho salmon fry were also about twice the average while the number of trout were well above the average (Table 6).

-The estimated numbers of juvenile salmonids migrating downstream from Upper Mainstem Lobster Creek in the spring of 2000 are shown in Table 8.
-Age 1+ coho salmon peaked during the week of May 8-14.
-With the exception of age 1+ coho salmon all species/age group migrant numbers were substantially above the 13-year average for Upper Mainstem (Table 9).
+The estimated numbers of juvenile salmonids migrating downstream from Upper Mainstem Lobster Creek in the spring of 2000 are shown in Table 7.
+Age 1+ coho salmon peaked during the week of March 26 - April 1.
+With the exception of trout fry, all species/age group migrant numbers were substantially above the 14-year average for Upper Mainstem (Table 8).